reactivego/rx/README.md

     x.From(1,2,3).Println()
 }
 ```
+> Note the program uses inferred type `int` for the observable.

 Output
 ```
 1
 2
 3
 ```
-> Note the program uses inferred type int for the observable.

-Observables in `reactivego/x` are somewhat similar to Go channels but have much richer
+Observables in `x` are somewhat similar to Go channels but have much richer
 semantics:

 Observables can be hot or cold.
 A hot observable will try to emit values even